noties/Adapt/adapt-ui/README.md

 # TODO
 * Allow overriding element function... for example to use different TextView when `Text` is called (or maybe disallow importing certain functions... that require explicit permission?)
-* AdaptViewGroup to use as a component... accept list of items
 * shape, if paint is supplied color with alpha, it would be considered solid (when elevating) and draw only part of the shadow...
-* resource shape, load resource and use it in composition !!
 * input element